ElGonan/carssification_AI/README.md

-Also as part of the preprocessing the `process_input` function from keras was used, this is due to the normalization process requiered by ResNet50 which requieres the images to be preprocessed in a specific way.
-This process consists basically in inverting the RGB channels to BGR, and then subtracting the mean pixel value from each channel[ [6](https://www.tensorflow.org/api_docs/python/tf/keras/applications/resnet/preprocess_input) ][[7](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf)].
+Also as part of the preprocessing the `process_input` function from keras was used, this is due to the normalization process required by ResNet50 which requires basically in inverting the RGB channels to BGR, and then subtracting the mean pixel value from each channel[ [6](https://www.tensorflow.org/api_docs/python/tf/keras/applications/resnet/preprocess_input) ][[7](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf)].